vincenzoml/PLDW/Lecture_07_slides.md

 ```
 var x = 1;
-if x == 1 then print 42 else print 0
+if x == 1 then print 42 else print 0 endif
 ```

 This program prints `42` because the condition `x == 1` is true.